ypenn21/python-django-docker/README.md

   --vpc-connector alloy-connector
 ```

-*Note For access to vertexai api you need to authenticate to gcp via gcloud auth login or use sa key:
+*Note For access to vertexai api locally you need to authenticate to gcp via gcloud auth login or use sa key:

 Using sa key e.g.
 ```shell